Advanced Learning Plans

 K-8 student ALPs will generally be teacher generated and monitored along with student participation and input.
 The ALP is a direct link between the student profile created during the identification process and the implementation of programming services matched to the child’s strengths and interests.
 ALPs are a planning guide for making instructional decisions about materials, programming options and assessments for gifted students based upon strengths, interests, and social-emotional needs.
 ALPs are critical in the transition of gifted students from one level of schooling to the next and from school to school.

 Advanced Learning Plan (ALP) Fast Facts from the Colorado Department of Education (CDE)

 High school student ALPs will be student generated and monitored along with the support and guidance of teachers and parents.
 Students will choose their own ALP goals and strategies.
 Student involvement and understanding of the ALP is an essential part of this process, as students can develop a sense of agency in their learning.
 In order to better facilitate meaningful collaboration among parents teachers and students, and to foster student ownership of the ALP process, the ALP is integrated with the Individual Career and Academic Plan (ICAP) which is required for all high school students, and which is currently housed on Naviance.
-Parents have access through the Family Connection.
+Parents have access to their student's ICAP in Naviance.